Desmond00/DatacampArticleSentimentAnalysis/README.md

 * `commentsData` contains the article comments of inital collection.
 * `articleData.csv` gives brief details about the tutorials.
 * `commentsDataDetailed` contains the artcile comments in a more detailed manner
+* `notebooks` contains all the IPYNBs
+* `backup` contains backup of model and other Python object's pickle files
+* `web` contains all the files for the purpose of exposing the model as API